SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: SafeMERGE Results and Ablations

-\subsection{Impact of different merging strategies}
+\subsection{Impact of Different Merging Strategies}

-We report utility and safety benchmarks in Table~\ref{tab:safemerge_merging_comparison} for both Llama-2 and Qwen-2 on GSM8K and PubMedQA, comparing linear, DARE-linear, and TIES merging strategies.
-We observe that linear and DARE-linear merging yield similar results, with no significant deviations between them.
-However, TIES merging leads to inconsistencies.
-On Llama-2 (GSM8K), it improves safety compared to linear and DARE-linear merging while maintaining competitive utility.
-Yet, in all other experiments, TIES merging degrades model performance, reverting it toward baseline levels and, in some cases, even increasing harmfulness.
-This suggests that TIES merging fails to suppress harmful directions and may inadvertently reinforce them during layer-wise merging.
+We report utility and safety benchmarks in Table~\ref{tab:safemerge_merging_comparison_llama} for Llama-2 and Llama-3.1 models, and in Table~\ref{tab:safemerge_merging_comparison_qwen} for Qwen-2 and Qwen-2.5, on both GSM8K and PubMedQA tasks, comparing linear, DARE-linear, and TIES merging strategies for SafeMERGE.
+Overall, we observe that linear and DARE-linear merging yield similar outcomes, with no significant deviations between them.
+In contrast, TIES merging produces inconsistent behavior.
+For Llama-2 on GSM8K, it improves safety compared to linear and DARE-linear merging while maintaining competitive utility.
+However, in all other experiments, TIES merging degrades model performance, reverting it toward baseline levels of the original (non-fine-tuned) model and, in some cases, even increasing harmfulness.
+These findings suggest that TIES merging fails to suppress harmful directions and may inadvertently reinforce them during layer-wise merging.
 A deeper analysis of this behavior is warranted and left for future work.